Everything You Need To Know About Dental Veneers Teeth

 Dental Veneers Types

-Teeth veneers typically vary in material and method of fixing.
-Below, we listed different veneer types.
+Teeth veneers typically vary in material and procedure.
+Below, we list different veneer types.

-• Porcelain veneers: Ceramic or porcelain veneers are composed of highly translucent, biocompatible porcelain.
+• Indirect veneers: Ceramic or porcelain veneers are composed of either highly translucent porcelain or zirconia.
 These possess higher abrasion resistance and are highly durable.
-The indirect porcelain veneers for teeth are popular for their natural look and better performance over a longer duration.[1]
+Studies suggest that indirect porcelain veneers for teeth are popular for their natural look and better performance over a longer duration.[3]

-• Composite-resin veneers: They are also called direct composite veneers and are an economical choice.
-They are composed of tooth-colored resin material and are very similar to natural teeth.[2]
+• Composite-resin veneers: These are also called direct composite veneers and are an economical choice.
+They are composed of tooth-colored resin material and are very similar to natural teeth.

 • Lumineers: They are ultra-thin porcelain veneers that are more of a non-invasive treatment.
 Being ultra-thin, lumineers do not require extensive dental veneers tooth preparation.